 Now, you may ask whether you should carry a travel adapter or travel voltage converter.
 The answer to this question actually depends on your destinations that whether or not you need to convert voltages.

-Countries where voltage is not an issue, you’ll just need a travel adapter to deal with the differences in plug sizes and shapes.
+Countries where voltage is not an issue, you’ll just need a travel adapter to.
 However, if you need to deal with a difference in voltage such as from 110V to 220V European current or vice versa – then you should carry a travel converter.
 It is noteworthy here that most of the modern electronics such as laptops and smartphones are designed to handle different voltages.
 So, if your appliances are multi-voltage, you might just need a travel adapter.